Hydrocolloid Bandages

 The composition of hydrocolloid dressings contributes to their remarkable properties.
 Elastoplast Second Skin Protection features two distinct layers.
 The inner layer contains the hydrocolloid particles and also acts as a wound pad, while the outer layer, crafted from polyurethane, is flexible and waterproof; then covered by a support foil for ease of application.

-Hydrocolloid bandages have several benefits for moist wound healing, including:
+Hydrocolloid dressings and bandages have several benefits for moist wound healing, including:

 • Helping to Prevent scars